United States Post Office–Yuma Main

-The U.S. Post Office—Yuma Main, also known as Yuma Main Post Office or Yuma Downtown Postal Annex, is the former main post office serving Yuma, Arizona.
-The post office was constructed in 1933.
-The building's design, a work of architect Roy Place, is a blend of the Beaux Arts and Spanish Colonial Revival styles.
+The Gowan Company Building, formerly known as the Yuma Main Post Office or Yuma Downtown Postal Annex, is a historic building in Yuma, Arizona.
+Constructed in 1933 to serve as the city's main post office, the building's design, a work of architect Roy Place, is a blend of the Beaux Arts and Spanish Colonial Revival styles.
 The design includes a loggia supported by Corinthian columns, wrought iron railings and window bars, a molded belt course between the building's two stories, a projecting bracketed cornice, and a red tile roof.
 The post office was built toward the end of the Beaux-Arts phase of federal building design, as government architects shifted to a "starved classicism" style in the ensuing years.

-The building was added to the National Register of Historic Places on December 3, 1985.
+The building was added to the National Register of Historic Places on December 3, 1985 as the U.S. Post Office—Yuma Main.
+It was purchased by the Gowan Company in 1996 for preservation and use as its headquarters.